mature, 4.5 mm

 Branches of the digestive gland in the cerata shift from

 olive green basally to mahogany sub-apically.
-Some white patches and flecks may appear
+Some white patches and

 iridescent-blue depending on lighting.

 is a rare species known from only three animals, two found at 1-2 m (3-6 ft)